 - Slightly thick, similar to mucous;

-Any other type of discharge discharge, for example, red in color or with a foul smell, should be evaluated.
-Therefore it's important to go to the hospital or to visit an obstetrician, to diagnose if there is any problem that needs to be treated, such as infection or an STD.
+Vaginal discharge that is red in color or has a foul smell should be evaluated by your family doctor or obstetrician to diagnose if there is any problem that needs to be treated, such as infection or an STD.

 Vaginal discharge can be a sign of serious health problems when it's greenish, yellow, has a strong smell, or causes some type of pain.
 Some common health problems that can cause a discharge to appear during pregnancy include: